Indiana State Road 105

 State Road 105 (SR 105) is a north–south state road in the US state of Indiana.
 The highway runs for about 32 mi through Huntington and Whitley counties.
 The highway passes through mostly agricultural areas and short east–west section with U.S. Route 24 (US 24) near Andrews.
 SR 105 was first designated in early 1932 and the entire original route was paved in the early 1960s.
-A small reroute of SR 105 north of Andrews happen in the late 1960s.
+A small reroute of SR 105 north of Andrews happened in the late 1960s.

 Route description

 SR 105 begins at an intersection with SR 9 east of La Fontaine and runs north.
 The road has an intersection with SR 218 about 0.7 mi north of SR 9.
 North of SR 218, SR 105 passes through the community of Banquo in rural southwestern Huntington County.
 The road has an intersection with SR 124 west of Mount Etna.
 The road then passes through Lost Bridge State Recreation Area and crosses over the Salamonie Lake.
 North of the lake SR 105 makes a sharp curve becoming east–west, before a second sharp curve that makes the road north–south once again.
 The road heads north towards Andrews, passing through rural farm land on the way.
 On the way to Andrews SR 105 takes two more sharp curves.
 Shortly after the curves the highway enters the town of Andrews concurrent with Main Street and passing through residential areas.
 Main Street crosses a Norfolk Southern rail track in the center of town.
 SR 105 leaves Andrews as it crosses over the Wabash River and has an intersection with US 24.

 SR 105 heads southwest concurrent with US 24 as a four-lane divided highway, running roughly parallel to the Wabash River.
 After just over a mile SR 105 turns off of US 24 heading north towards South Whitley.
 On the way to South Whitley the road crosses SR 16 and passes through the community of Bippus.
 After Bippus the route crosses SR 114 and the Huntington–Whitley county line.
 In Whitley County SR 105 passes through rural farmland before entering South Whitley.
 On the south side of South Whitley the road curves and becomes east–west.
 The SR 105 designation ends at an intersection with SR 5 crossing northwest–southeast and SR 14 continuing towards the east and north concurrent with SR 5.
 INDOT's surveys in 2016 showed that the highest traffic levels along SR 105 were the 8,366 vehicles daily along the concurrent with US 24; the lowest counts were the 299 vehicles per day just north of US 24.